leandroroser/rustin15/README.md

 Hello!
 How can I assist you today?
 ```

-I need a quick overview of the Rust language.
-As you know, I know
+I need a quick overview of the Rust language.I come from
 Python.
 I want to transfer my Python knowledge into Rust.
-I want to know
+I would like to know
-how to create for loops, while, and other control structures.
+how to create for loops, while loops, and other control structures.
 Can you
 show me that?

 ```